Rambabu-Akkapolu/user-online-validation/README.md

 </p>

 <p align="center">
-  A modern web-based project that validates if a user is online or offline using HTML, CSS, and JavaScript, with a sleek and responsive design. 🎯
+The **User Online Validation** project validates whether a user is online or offline and displays their status in real-time.
+This is built using HTML, CSS, and JavaScript, providing a clean and responsive interface for users.
 </p>

 ---